sachsom95/Python_blog/_posts/2020-09-08-Python__str__and__repr__.markdown

 comments: true
 ---

-Most of the time beginners and seasoned veterans of python try to debug their code using the trusty old `print()` statement especially, to peek into contents of an object.
+Most of the time beginners and seasoned veterans of python try to debug their code using the trusty old `print()` statement,especially, to peek into contents of an object.
 This is particularly true when we are working in an interactive environment like a jupyter notebook.
 An example of this may be to see the contents of a list after an append operation.
 Let's take a very simple example where we try to see what happens when we append elements to a list and try to see it using `print()`

 {% highlight ruby %}
 lst = list()